nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

 ---

 ### Pass the credential to the NGINX Management Suite API
+---

+### Pass the credential to the NGINX Management Suite API

+To make the credential available to Usage Reporting, create a Kubernetes secret.
+The username and password created in the previous section are required to connect the NGINX Management Suite API.

+Both the username and password are stored in the Kubernetes Secret and need to be converted to base64.
+In this example the username will be `foo` and the password will be `bar`.

+To obtain the base64 representation of a string, use the following command:
 To make the credential available to Usage Reporting, create a Kubernetes secret.
 The username and password created in the previous section are required to connect the NGINX Management Suite API.

 Both the username and password are stored in the Kubernetes Secret and need to be converted to base64.
 In this example the username will be `foo` and the password will be `bar`.